 Gentlemen: Tux with Black Bow Tie

 Ladies: Long floor-length gown in a dark color such as black, navy, or brown, and a luxe fabric that is formal enough to complement a tuxedo.
 Or a formal cocktail dress that is dark and luxurious.
 It should be exquisite, meaning it doesn’t reveal too much skin and is no shorter than just above the knee.
 Think Classic Beauty, not Sexy Siren.

 White Tie – Extremely Formal

-How you should look: Picture the Royal family in their finest clothes, or Hollywood Stars on the red carpet at the Oscars, or even a visit to a Grand Ball at Downton Abbey, and you’ll understand that White tie is the ultimate in dressing up!
+How you should look: Picture the Royal family in their finest clothes, or Hollywood Stars on the red carpet at the Oscars, or even a visit to a Grand Ball at Downton Abbey, and you’ll understand that a White tie is the ultimate in dressing up!
 White tie Dressing is Rare.
 If you are lucky enough to be invited to a White tie wedding, it is a grand affair you will never forget, so be sure to look dazzling!

 Gentlemen: Tux with Tails, white bow tie, vest, white gloves

 Ladies: Full Length, structured ballgown ( not just a dress) with sparkle or jewels and glamorous hair and make-up.
 Most women wear bare arms and long gloves.
 Sometimes Tiaras are worn!

-Finally, when in doubt what the dress code is, ask!
+Finally, when in doubt about what the dress code is, ask!
 There’s no point fretting your head off, wondering if you will be over or undressed for such a special and joyful occasion.
 Confidence is key to feeling beautiful and having a good time.